 However, as demand for EB-5 visas increased and the government shutdown prompted by the COVID-19 pandemic decimated USCIS’ adjudication capabilities, the backlog of immigrant investors awaiting I-526 petition adjudication quickly outgrew the traditional two-year waiting period.

-By reducing what is known as the “sustainment period” for EB-5 capital to two years from the time of initial capital deployment in the NCE, instead of two years from I-526 approval, USCIS has effectively gotten rid of the need for redeployment in most new commercial enterprises.
+By reducing what is known as the ‘sustainment period’ for EB-5 capital to two years from the time of initial capital deployment in the JCE, instead of two years from I-526 approval, USCIS has effectively gotten rid of the need for redeployment in most new commercial enterprises.

-This change would indicate that immigrant investors who have invested in an enterprise and kept their EB 5 capital “at risk” for two years could receive a return on their EB 5 capital investment, even before receiving the results of their I-526 or I-526E petition adjudication, or before achieving conditional permanent resident status.
+This change indicates that immigrant investors who have invested in an enterprise and kept their EB 5 capital ‘at risk’ for two years could receive a return on their EB-5 capital investment, even before receiving the results of their I-526 or I-526E petition adjudication, or before achieving conditional permanent resident status.

-This may cause future immigrant investors to seek out EB 5 projects with an earlier potential for return.
+This may encourage future immigrant investors to seek out EB 5 projects with an earlier potential for return.

 Avoiding Material Changes During EB-5 Capital Redeployment

-Ensuring that the capital is not redeployed prematurely and not viewed as a material change requires the following:
+To ensure that capital is not redeployed prematurely and not viewed as a material change, the following criteria apply:

 - Most, if not all, project goals outlined in the original business plan were achieved.